-- Beginning of life (BOL), which includes new product development and design processes.
+- Beginning of life (BOL) - includes new product development and design processes.

-- Middle of life (MOL), which includes collaboration with suppliers, product data management and warranty management.
+- Middle of life (MOL) - includes collaboration with suppliers, product information management (PIM) and warranty management.

 - End of life (EOL) - includes strategies for how the products will be disposed of, discontinued or recycled.

 A PLM software application can help an organization manage their product's lifecyles by providing a data warehouse for all the information that affects the product.
 PLM software can be used to automate the management of product-related data and integrate the data with other business processes such as enterprise resource planning (ERP) and manufacturing execution systems (MES).
 The goal of PLM is to eliminate waste and improve efficiency.
 PLM is considered to be an integral part of the lean production model.